Low-Resolution Editing is All You Need for High-Resolution Editing: Experiments

-\paragraph{Comparisons.} We quantitatively compare our method with baselines under both 1K-editing and 2K-editing scenarios.
+\paragraph{Comparisons.} We quantitatively compare our method with baselines under 1K-editing and 2K-editing scenarios.
 Table~\ref{tab:quant} summarizes the evaluation results.
 For each column of the table, we \textbf{bold} and \underline{underline} the best and second-best result.
 As shown, our method consistently outperforms all baselines, highlighting the effectiveness of the detail enhancement and synchronization mechanism.
 In contrast, SR-based pipelines struggle to recover fine-grained details from the source image.
-Moreover, the superior performance of our approach on masked-variant metrics indicates that it synthesizes the target image in a more source-aware manner, mitigating the inherent limitations of SR-based methods that exhibits source-unconditional diffusion process.
+Moreover, the superior performance of \methodname~on masked-variant metrics indicates that it synthesizes the target image in a more source-aware manner, mitigating the inherent limitations of SR-based methods that exhibits source-unconditional generation.